 The print was quite a challenge to cut.

-The pier need to be cut in one continuous line.
-If I stoped half way along it would show.
-I do love the cut away curls of lino.
+The pier needs to be cut in one continuous line.
+If I stopped half way along it would show.
+I do love the cut-away curls of lino.

 The lighthouse is very small, so very small details to cut.